GianlucaGuarini/icaro/README.md

 - [The Counter](https://cdn.rawgit.com/GianlucaGuarini/icaro/v1.1.2/demos/counter.html)
 - [The Stress](https://cdn.rawgit.com/GianlucaGuarini/icaro/v1.1.2/demos/stress.html)

+# Performance

+`icaro` is really fast [compared to the other reactive libs](https://github.com/GianlucaGuarini/reactive-libs-bench) because it throttles smartly all the state changes

 # Usage

 `icaro` will let you listen all the changes happening in a javascript object or array grouping them efficiently optimizing the performances of your listeners